micmejia/bible-dump/NKJV/Joel/Joel 3.md

 "So you shall know that I _am_ the Lord your God, Dwelling in Zion My holy mountain.
 Then Jerusalem shall be holy, And no aliens shall ever pass through her again." ## God Blesses His People

 ###### 18
-And it will come to pass in that day _That_ the mountains shall drip with new wine, The hills shall flow with milk, And all the brooks of Judah shall be flooded with water; A fountain shall flow from the house of the Lord And water the Valley of [^h]Acacias.
+And it will come to pass in that day _That_ the mountains shall drip with new wine, The hills shall flow with milk, And all the brooks of Judah shall be flooded with water; A fountain shall flow from the house of the Lord And water the Valley of Acacias.

 ###### 19
 "Egypt shall be a desolation, And Edom a desolate wilderness, Because of violence _against_ the people of Judah, For they have shed innocent blood in their land.